How to choose your petty cash custodian

 There are a lot of responsibilities that come with being a petty cash manager, no matter how much training is offered or how long one’s been in the role.

 Heck!
-Librarians use technology these days too.
+These days, even librarians use technology.
 Download the petty cash app today.

 Get the Pleo Digest